kyle-tennison/notes/.obsidian/plugins/obsidian-advanced-slides/plugin/chart/README.md

         // ...
 });
 ```

 The `defaults` parameter will overwrite `Chart.defaults`.
-Furthermore, for any chart type, e.g. line, bar, etc., the parameters for the individual datasets can be specified.
-Where Chart.js allows to specify a single parameter for a particular dataset, the plugin allows to specify an array of values for this parameter, which will automatically be assigned to the different datasets.
+Furthermore, for any chart type (e.g., line, bar, etc.), the parameters for the individual datasets can be specified.
+Where Chart.js allows you to specify a single parameter for a particular dataset, the plugin allows you to specify an array of values for that parameter, which will automatically be assigned to the different datasets.
 Note that if there are more datasets than elements in the array, the plugin will start again with the first value in the array.

 ## Usage